Cubeswap-exchange/cs-sdk-core/README.md

-# dmm-sdk-core
+# cs-sdk-core
-core elements required by both v1 and v2 sdk
+core elements required by both flex and apex sdk